gridaphobe/bad-socket/README.md

 Eventually the outgoing buffer is filled up and the `writev` call blocks and never recovers.

 I've tested this on macOS 10.13.2 with GHC 8.0.2 and 8.2.2.
-The hang does not occur on Linux as far as I can tell.
+The hang does not occur on Linux as far as I can tell, nor when using the non-threaded runtime.